Flour & Spice

 • At this point your chicken is done and you should be able to easily break it.
 If for some reason you cannot then add a splash of water and simmer on low heat until it's to your liking.

-• Turn off the stove, top with the garnishes and let it sit for a minute before serving so that all the flavours meld.
-Eat hot with some naan or chapatai!
+• Turn off the stove, top with the remaining garnishes and dig in with some naan or chapatai!

 Notes